Fructose-2,6-bisphosphate 6-phosphatase

+The enzyme characterised from yeast hydrolyses fructose 2,6-bisphosphate to β-D-fructose 2-phosphate and orthophosphate.

-This enzyme belongs to the family of hydrolases, specifically those acting on phosphoric monoester bonds.
+This enzyme is a hydrolase, specifically one acting on phosphoric monoester bonds.
 The systematic name of this enzyme class is β-D-fructose-2,6-bisphosphate 6-phosphohydrolase.
-Other names in common use include fructose 2,6-bisphosphate-6-phosphohydrolase, fructose-2,6-bisphosphate 6-phosphohydrolase, and D-fructose-2,6-bisphosphate 6-phosphohydrolase.
-This enzyme participates in fructose and mannose metabolism.
+Other names in use include fructose 2,6-bisphosphate-6-phosphohydrolase, fructose-2,6-bisphosphate 6-phosphohydrolase, and D-fructose-2,6-bisphosphate 6-phosphohydrolase.